take the first step in cultivating your success

 FOUR Easy Tips to Quit Your Job with Grace

 Let’s face it; break-ups are hard, especially for high achievers who do great work and agonize over the response from their boss and team.
 Nevertheless, quitting your job is part of the career development process.
-And the reality is, moving into a new role or to a new company is an excellent way to grow your career.
+And the reality is that moving into a new role or joining a new company is an excellent way to advance your career.

 Instead of wasting your energy anticipating how your boss will respond to your news, spend your time planning a graceful transition and leaving your team well-positioned to continue without you.